The evidence base – youth justice services

 (Nelson Mandela, 1995)

-We are committed to reviewing, developing and promoting the evidence base for high-quality youth offending services.
+We are committed to reviewing, developing and promoting the evidence base for high-quality youth justice services.
 We use both research and inspection findings to:

 Across the following pages, we summarise key research findings, presenting them as concisely as possible.